mashraf94/Behavioral-Cloning-Project3/writeup_template.md

     ![alt_text][final_data]

     * Although, the highest concentration of data was at the 0 steering angle, however, I think that the distribution resembled in this histogram, is a clean bell shape curve, representation of the steering angles propabilities with zero mean and standard deviation 0.4.
+    * This normal distribution of data, had a significant impact on the model's performance; cleaned up the noise shown in the car driving unsteadily through the tracks.

 3. Augmenting the Data:
     1. Through flipping each image and applying a negative sign to its angle.
     2. Using the left and right cameras, and using a correction of 0.2 on the captured images' angles.
     3. Introducing a random brightness and dimming to each image to account for shadows and bright sections of each track.
-    4. Introducing L2 Regularization to each layer's weights
+    4. Blurring each image with 3x3 kernel to reduce the impact of any textures on the training.

+    ![alt_text][blur_img]

 4. Batch normalization for each layer, to reduce the covariate shift of the outputs of each layer.

+5. Introducing L2 Regularization to each layer's weights of 0.001

-5. Used Early Stopping for the training epochs, so that as soon as the Validation Loss stops decreasing the training is terminated.
+6. Used Early Stopping for the training epochs, so that as soon as the Validation Loss stops decreasing the training is terminated.
+    * The Green Line represents the saved model due to the save_best_only=True parameter in Keras Checkpoint callback function.
+    * The Early Stopping Callback function stopped the model at the 6th epoch since the Validation Loss stopped decreasing to avoid overfitting.

+![alt_text][model_loss]

-6. Preprocessing each input image to the model (including test images):
+7. Preprocessing each input image to the model (including test images):
-1. Cropping to avoid learning any features other than the track itself
+    1. Cropping to avoid learning any features other than the track itself.

+    ![alt_text][img_crop]

     2. Resizing to reduce the number of features input to the model and hence reducing the model complexity.